ombulabs/blog/_posts/2020-07-20-understanding-bundler.markdown

 ### Requiring a Gem

-If we look back at the `$LOAD_PATH` array we'll notice the only reference to a gem is the `did-you-mean` gem but there's no reference to a base `gems` directoty.
+If we look back at the `$LOAD_PATH` array we'll notice the only reference to a gem is the `did_you_mean` gem but there's no reference to a base `gems` directoty.
 So, how do we tell Ruby where all the other gems are?
 If we don't, it would raise `LoadError`.

 Here is where Rubygems comes into play.
 If you check the list of what Bundler does, you'll notice it does not download the gems, when we run `bundle install` it will use Rubygems to do that.
 Rubygems handles installation, uninstallation and activation of gems.
 When a gem is activated, Ruby will be able to find it.